ziapeltagames/six-winters/README.md

    * Could draw them based off of a symbol.
 (Current Choise)
    * Could be part of a trigger from another card.

+# Threats

+Two threats are drawn at the beginning of each season.
+They are typically an effect which is present through the whole season (unless resolved somehow) or an effect which triggers at season's end.
+The latter is the more common type of threat.

+Threats tend to attach to a specific type of location, sometimes the threat will require the players to use a type of location if they have one.
+Sometimes a threat will take a location slot from those available.

 # Currencies

 * Seasons (time)